WITNESS in residence

 The impact of transition for a transgender individual extends far beyond the self to their families, friends, colleagues and community.
 UNC Charlotte’s Aliaga-Buchenau Witness in Residence Initiative in 2019 hosted a community conversation that explored transgender lives in the context of family, friends and communities.
 The community conversation began at 6:30 p.m.
 Tuesday, April 9, at UNC Charlotte Center City (320 E. 9th Street, Charlotte 28202).

-The Aliaga-Buchenau Witness in Residence Initiative seeks to encourage conversations about issues pertaining to human rights and social justice in the US and globally.
-The 2018 Witness in Residence program focuses on the death penalty.
-Previous initiatives have focused on life in Communist East Berlin before the fall of the Berlin Wall and on Syrian refugees in the U.S.
+The Witness in Residence Initiative seeks to encourage conversations about issues pertaining to human rights and social justice in the U.S. and globally.
+Previous initiatives have focused on the death penalty, on Syrian refugees in the U.S., and on life in Communist East Berlin before the fall of the Berlin Wall.

 The witnesses in the April 9 conversation were:

 - Matthew Rice, a transgender man living in Charlotte who has conducted research on HIV/AIDS in the transgender community in San Francisco and now teaches science in a local high school.
 He is a board member for Time Out Youth, a local organization that provides a safe space for all Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ) teens.

 - Debra Hopkins, a transgender woman who is an ordained minister, a motivational speaker and teacher who addresses issues of gender equality.
 She is director of There's Still Hope, a transitional home for the trans community established to help end homelessness in Charlotte.
 Ms. Hopkins has written a memoir, Not Until You Have Walked in My Shoes – My Story.